Facet joint

-The facet joints (or zygapophysial joints, zygapophyseal, apophyseal, or Z-joints) are a set of synovial, plane joints between the articular processes of two adjacent vertebrae.
+The facet joints (also zygapophysial joints, zygapophyseal, apophyseal, or Z-joints) are a set of synovial, plane joints between the articular processes of two adjacent vertebrae.
 There are two facet joints in each spinal motion segment and each facet joint is innervated by the recurrent meningeal nerves.

 Innervation

 Innervation to the facet joints vary between segments of the spinal, but they are generally innervated by medial branch nerves that come off the dorsal rami.
 It is thought that these nerves are for primary sensory input, though there is some evidence that they have some motor input local musculature.
 Within the cervical spine, most joints are innervated by the medial branch nerve (a branch of the dorsal rami) from the same levels.
 In other words, the facet joint between C4 and C5 vertebral segments is innervated by the C4 and C5 medial branch nerves.
 However, there are two exceptions: